EDI-Systems/M7M02_Ammonite/README.md

 ### Reliability
 &ensp;&ensp;&ensp;&ensp;Traditional RTOSes employ static code analysis and certification to reach its reliability goal.
 However, this have proved insufficient for many scenarios; besides the RTOS itself, the following will also introduce errors in the system:

 - Application bugs.
 Because traditional RTOSes does not have memory isolation of any kind, a bug in a single application will easily propagate and destroy the whole software system.

 - Radiation and EMI.
 These external interferences flip bits in softwares and can cause sporadic errors throughout the system.

 - Denial of service.
 One high-priority thread, if dead in a loop due to some error, will cause the whole system to be responseless.
 If it repeatedly calls some system call that may lock the scheduler, this will degrade performance of the hard real-time system significantly.

 - Sabotage.
 Due to lack of memory protection, hackers can easily infiltrate the IoT device and render it their toy.

-Though these weaknesses can be mitigated with watch-dog timers (WDTs) by rebooting the system, this method only works for simple applications.
+&ensp;&ensp;&ensp;&ensp;Though these weaknesses can be mitigated with watch-dog timers (WDTs) by rebooting the system, this method only works for simple applications.
 For more complex applications or critical applications that cannot afford a complete reboot, traditional RTOSes can do nothing about this situation.

 ### Security
 &ensp;&ensp;&ensp;&ensp;Traditional RTOSes generally does not consider information security as their design goal.
 They fail to meet security goals for future IoT systems.
 As stated in the reliability section, hackers can hack into the system and sabotage any part if they want to; usually a buffer overflow attack is sufficient.
 This is not the worst yet.
 The following situations can be much worse than a simple sabotage:

 - For IoT blockchain applications such as [IOTA](https://iota.org/), the attacker can read your passwords, hack into your bank accounts, and possess all your money.

 - For smart home applications, the hackers can infiltrate your cameras and appliance controls and turn your life into a real-world Truman Show.

 - For smart cars, the hackers can force you to drive as if you are in a Formula 1 race.
 This has happened on Tesla model 3 not long ago; nobody wants to experience this for sure.

 - For critical life-support device such as medical ventilators, hackers can simply shut them down.
 No lives are lost to this so far, but if no measures are taken there will soon be some.

 - For critical industry applications, hackers can turn off whole production line, or at least parts of it.

 ### Flexibility